vb-consulting/Norm.net/README.md

 # `Norm.Net`

-Fast, modern and extendible **`C# 8`** data access built for **.NET Core 3** era.
+Modern and extendible **`C# 8`** data access built for **.NET Core 3** era.

+> Warning
-> **THIS IS NOT ORM** `Norm` is `NoORM`, or not an `ORM` (but there is O/R mapping extension).
+>**THIS IS NOT ORM** `Norm` is `NoORM`, or not an `ORM` (although, there is O/R mapping extension).

 `Norm` will postpone any reads from database until they are needed - allowing you to build expression trees and transformations - before it started fetching any data.

-This allows avoiding unneccessary iterations and as well greater flexibility.
+This allows avoiding unneccessary iterations and much greater flexibility.

-By default - it will return iterator over tuples and not serialized instances.
+By default it will return iterator over tuples and not serialized instances.

 Because that's what databases do returns - **tuples.**

 This allows for more extendibility - iterator results can be then further extended or mapped and transformed to something else (such as dictioanires or O/R mappings, see [O/R mapping](https://github.com/vbilopav/NoOrm.Net#working-with-results-and-objectrelational-mapping).

 ## [Change log](https://github.com/vbilopav/NoOrm.Net/blob/master/CHANGES.md)